A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Introduction

-Overall, it becomes evident that two emerging challenges limit the extent to which AE techniques can generalise across SHM applications: the first, on the correct identification of individual AE events in a recording, and the second, on identifying their respective source.
+Overall, it becomes evident that two emerging challenges limit the extent to which AE techniques can generalise across SHM applications: the first, on the correct identification of individual AE events in a recording, and the second, on the analysis and interpretability of AE data.
 In this paper, a state-of-the-art means of addressing these problems is proposed; a probabilistic framework is developed by treating the generation of AE events as a random process.
 Adopting this perspective allows one to quantify the probability of finding an AE event in any arbitrary section of a raw time-series.
 This implementation is fundamentally employed with a \textit{Poisson} distribution, a \textit{Probability Mass Function} (PMF) that will be used here as the building-block for modelling counts extracted from AE signals.
-Ultimately, a powerful nonparametric Bayesian approach is introduced and implemented, both to identify the AE events, and to group them based on their features in an online scheme.
+Ultimately, a powerful nonparametric Bayesian approach is introduced and implemented, both to find the AE events in the raw signal, and to group them based on their features in an online scheme.
+This approach is further demonstrated to be applicable for early damage identification in a structure using experimental AE data.

 The proposed strategies are described in the following sections, and then demonstrated with a rich AE dataset collected from a journal bearing in operation, and from an Airbus A320 main landing gear subjected to fatigue testing.